Spread of the corona virus in Sri Lanka

-The inhabitants of Sri Lanka are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By October 20th, 2020, 5625 infected persons and 13 deaths have been reported in the country.
-The first confirmed infections were reported on January 28th, 2020, which is the date of the official notification.
+By January 18th, 2021, 53062 infected persons and 264 deaths have been reported in the country.
+The first confirmed infections were reported in February 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on October 7th with 519 new infected persons.

 Mortality rate of infected persons